followmyutopia/devextreme-documentation/concepts/Common/30 Modularity/01 Link Modules/30 Use RequireJS.md

         npm install requirejs devextreme

-1. Use the [RequireJS conversion tool](http://requirejs.org/docs/commonjs.html#autoconversion) to convert the DevExtreme modules from CommonJS to AMD:
+1. Use the [RequireJS conversion tool](http://requirejs.org/docs/commonjs.html#autoconversion) to convert the DevExtreme modules from CommonJS to AMD and save them in the **devextreme_amd** directory:

-    * Add the devextreme package to the 'node_modules/devextreme' directory

-            npm i devextreme

-    * Add global 'r_js' command

-            npm i r.js -g

-    * Convert the devextreme package and save it to the 'devextreme_amd' directory

-            r_js -convert node_modules/devextreme devextreme_amd
+        npx r_js -convert node_modules/devextreme devextreme_amd

 1. Add [DevExtreme themes](/Documentation/Guide/Themes_and_Styles/Predefined_Themes/) to your application.